jeromefellus-sekoia/meshroom/docs/tutorial.md

 settings:
   - name: API_KEY
     secret: true
-  - name: some_setting
+  - name: another_setting
     default: whatever
 ```

-This tells meshroom that any Instance of our myedr Product will require an API_KEY, stored securely, and an optional `some_setting` configuration parameter, prompted upon `meshroom add` when creating the said Instances.
+This tells meshroom that any Instance of our myedr Product will require an API_KEY, stored securely, and an optional `another_setting` configuration parameter, prompted upon `meshroom add` when creating the said Instances.

-We may also require settings specific for myedr to interop with a particular 3rd-party, say, Sekoia.io
+We may also require specific settings for myedr to interoperate with a particular 3rd-party, such as Sekoia.io

 Let's create a suitable Integration for that: